 15 of the best online classes for kids from awesome learning platforms

-In this next section, we’re going to cover some of our favorite online classes for kids.
-We’ll discuss both free and paid options, live and pre-recorded classes, and even identify some great, longer options for homeschooling.
+In this next section, we’re going to cover some of the top online classes for kids.
+We’ll discuss both free online classes for kids and paid options, live and pre-recorded classes, and even identify some great, longer options for homeschooling.
 To help you judge which of these classes are right for you, we’ll discuss some key factors, including age range and format, and evaluate the pros and cons of the platform.

 Fun classes for kids